 - Performance relative to the appropriate benchmarks, including the up and down market-capture ratio (how much of the positive/negative rates of returns the portfolio manager is capturing);

-- Amount of assets under management and the amount of time (in years) required to rack up a positive track record;
+- Amount of assets under management and the amount of time (in years) required to rack up a positive track record; and

 - The consolidated asset size (not the individual transactions fees).